jsmusgrave/guild-of-the-rose-exobrain/README.md

 see [license.txt](./license.txt)

-Guild of the Rose images Copyright © 2022, The Guild of the ROSE
+Guild of the Rose images Copyright © 2022, The Guild of the ROSE (Guild of the Rose images are under img/gotr)

+Other images are Generated from paid OpenAI/DALL-E accounts.

 Slidev content under Slidev license see [License on Slidev github](https://github.com/slidevjs/slidev/blob/main/LICENSE)

 ## Presentation using to [Slidev](https://github.com/slidevjs/slidev)!
 ### Requirements